mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 `<your-service-name>`, `<your-group-name>`, `<your-repo-name>`, are field values that you will decide during the [creation of a microservice](../api-console/api-design/services#how-to-create-a-microservice-from-an-example-or-from-a-template).
 Some of these values must be defined in order to receive a suggestion for the Docker image name (depending on the suggestion **type**).
 :::

-## Create a template
+### Create a Template

 If you already have a template, you can [skip this section](#how-to-create-a-project-archive).

-The template is a repository which contains some project specific information.
-Once you choose a tenant, you could choose a template.
+A template is a repository which contains some project specific information.
+Once you choose a tenant, you can choose a template.
 The template allows you to pre-fill active services in your project and starts all the similar projects with the same configuration.
 So, it is a base on which to create your project.

 :::info
 The fields set by the template can be changed during project creation.